Slow Cooker Pulled Chicken

 - Salad.
 For a lighter meal option, make a BBQ chicken salad.

 - Pizza.
-Make your own pizza with leftover meat, extra BBQ sauce, shredded cheese, and other toppings.
+Make your own pizza with leftover meat, extra BBQ sauce, shredded cheese, onions and other toppings.

 - Meal prep ahead of time!
-I love having this on hand in the fridge because it’s so versatile and makes weeknight meals a cinch.
+I love having this on-hand in the fridge because it’s so versatile and makes weeknight meals a cinch.

 - Storage.
 Any leftovers can be stored in an airtight container or bag and kept in the refrigerator for up to about 4 days.